sandepal-org/mq01-ops/README.md

 https://openshift-gitops-server-openshift-gitops.apps.sno-ajo-1.snoajo1.com
 ```

-We will use this URL to log into the ArgoCD admin console to view our
+We will use this URL to log into the ArgoCD admin console to view our deployments.
-deployments.
-(You may need to add
+(You may need to add the hostname to your `/etc/hosts file`)
-`openshift-gitops-server-openshift-gitops.apps.sno-ajo-1.snoajo1.com` to your
-`/etc/hosts file`)

 Issue the following command to determine the ArgoCD `password` for the `admin`
 user: